GoAshim/DataAnalytics/README.md

 # WebScraping

-Here I wrote python program to scrap public data available in the web.
+Here I wrote python program to scrap public data available in the web for the following scenarios -
+* aa